Metals & Mining

 • Workforce Health & Safety

-Safety is critical to mining operations due to the often hazardous working conditions.
+Safety is critical to mining operations because of the hazardous working conditions involved.
 The Metals & Mining industry has relatively high fatality rates compared to other industries.
-Fatalities or injuries can result from a number of hazards associated with the industry, including powered haulage and machinery as well as mine integrity.
-Poor health and safety records can result in fines and penalties, and an increase in regulatory compliance costs from more stringent oversight.
-An entity’s ability to protect employee health and safety, and to create a culture of safety and well-being among employees at all levels, can help prevent accidents, mitigate costs and operational downtime, and enhance workforce productivity.
+Fatalities and injuries can result from the many hazards associated with the industry, including working with powered haulage and machinery, as well as mine integrity.
+Poor health and safety records can result in fines and penalties, and an increase in regulatory compliance costs resulting from more stringent oversight.
+An entity’s ability to protect employee health and safety, and to create a culture of safety and well-being among employees at all levels, may prevent accidents, mitigate costs, reduce operational downtime and enhance workforce productivity.

 Business Ethics